ITClubPulchowk/campus-links/README.md

 ## Miscellaneous

 - [E-Library](http://pulchowk.elibrary.edu.np/) - E-Library for Pulchowk Campus, allows campus students to check their book renewal status, due dates and fines.

+---

+## Contributing

+Make sure to consider a few pointers while contributing to this list,
+- Add items under their respective category.
+- Make sure your entry is alphabetically ordered (for eg, IOE comes before TU).
+- Any secondary links (eg, social medial links) are to be added at the end separated by `|` symbol.
+- For description, limit it within 280 characters i.e. Twitter character count.
+- If you want to add a new category, add the title under `##` header level.
+DO NOT MODIFY THE TABLE OF CONTENTS.
+The repository maintainer will update the table of contents if new categories are added.
+- If you are a member of IT Club Pulchowk GitHub Organization you can update this README directly.
+If not, make sure to make a PR with your changes, we will try our best to review it ASAP.